MateiMoraru/banking-system/README.md

 # Banking System
 ## Description
-This banking system is a play on real bank's transactions and mechanisms.
-Using *mongoDB* in *python*, the user can easily connect to the server and start making some transactions.
+This project is an attempt at recreating real bank's monetization and transaction systems.
+Using *mongoDB* in *python*, the user can easily connect to the server and start making some transactions between accounts and more.

 ## How to use
 First of all, make sure you have all the required libraries installed by running `pip install requirements.txt` in your command line.
 After the installation is over, you can go ahead and run *server.py* (either by running *run-server.bat* or typing `python server.py` in your command line).
 Do the same thing in order to run *client.py*.
-Now you can go ahead and type *help* in your client side, and start using commands.
+Now, you can type *help* in your client side to start using commands.

-## Dependencies
+## Used Dependencies
+- PyMongo -> Used for creating an easy accessed class that maintains the local MongoDB database;
+- Sockets -> For communicating over the internet with different computers;
+- Threading -> To create new instances of *clients* that are stored in the server's variables;
+- Getpass -> To type hidden passwords.

 ## Features
-- Due to MongoDB's speed and scalability, the program offers fast responses.
+1. Due to MongoDB's speed and scalability, the program offers fast and accurate responses;
+2. Easy to use.
+Although the program is ran in the terminal, it's really easy to use due to all the information that's listed below;
+3. Capable of holding lots of people connected to the server at once, without any errors/glitches occuring;